Use of cluster bombs

 Cluster munitions have been used by over 20 states during armed conflict in over 35 countries.

-Use of Cluster Munitions in Ukraine in 2015
+Use of Cluster Munitions in Ukraine

 Ivan Fedorovich, 83, holds fragments that wounded him in his hand and stomach during a cluster munition attack on Hrodivka on February 10. © 2015 Human Rights Watch